Navjotbians/toxic-comment-classifier/README.md

 <details>
   <summary><b>AI Model</b></summary>

- To tackle this multilabel classification problem `OneVsRestClassifier` is used with `LogisticRegression` and `Naive Bayes`
+ To tackle multilabel classification problem `OneVsRestClassifier` is used with different estimators such as `LogisticRegression`, `Naive Bayes`
 </details>

 <details>